 The Aliens Act does not restrict asylum seekers’ right to study.
-An asylum seeker may apply for and accept a study place if this is not against the rules and regulations of the educational institution in question.
+If you are an asylum seeker, you can apply for and accept a study place if this is not against the rules and regulations of the educational institution in question.

-However, receiving a study place does not automatically mean that the asylum seeker will be allowed to stay in Finland.
-When we process an asylum application, we examine the asylum seeker’s right to receive international protection.
-If an asylum seeker wants to stay in Finland on the basis of studies, he or she must submit a separate residence permit application for this purpose and meet the requirements for obtaining such a residence permit.
+However, receiving a study place does not automatically mean that you will be allowed to stay in Finland.
+When we process your asylum application, we examine your right to receive international protection.

 If you want to apply for a residence permit for studies after 1 September 2018, you must first cancel your asylum application